unsafecoerce/static_str_ops/README.md

 static strings, and return the reference to the string in the HashSet if the string has been staticized before.

+> [!NOTE]
+> With this crate, the staticized strings will leaked and the reference
+> is hold by the underlying `HashSet`.
+The `destaticize()` method can be
+> used to released the previously added strings.

 [![crates.io](https://img.shields.io/crates/v/static_str_ops.svg)](https://crates.io/crates/static_str_ops)
 [![Downloads](https://img.shields.io/crates/d/static_str_ops)](https://crates.io/crates/static_str_ops)
 [![Docs.rs](https://img.shields.io/docsrs/static_str_ops/latest)](https://docs.rs/static_str_ops/latest/static_str_ops/)